 The next few years were very difficult for those who stayed on the farm.
 It was necessary to do a lot of paid labour on the mainland; construction work and custom farm work on the Island to pay down debts while continuing to develop the farm.
 In 1977, our bank manager advised us that we couldn’t keep losing money on both beef and sheep and that we had better concentrate on one or the other.
 The sheep looked to be more promising.
 So we sold the cattle and ended up getting more for the hay that would have fed them, than we got for the cows themselves.
 It was a hard thing to let go of that piece of our history, as they were good cows, each with a unique personality.

 Over time, we have increased our line of goods – some still only available in the Wool Shed.
 We’ve learned some interesting lessons since then, and this newly revised web site is our latest response.
 In 2005, an old ice house/workshop on the farm was renovated by our son’s Turvy General Contracting company, to be our on-site retail outlet.
 Since its birth, the Wool Shed has steadily increased our farm-gate business and has become an Island destination for tourists and locals alike.
-We enjoy the level of personal contact that this affords us with our customers, and we invite anyone in the area to contact us to arrange a visit, especially in the springtime when we have a few ewes and lambs in our front yard, and hundreds in the nearby fields.
+We enjoy the level of personal contact that this affords us with our customers, and we invite anyone in the area to contact us to arrange a visit, especially in the springtime when we have a few ewes and lambs in our front yard, and invite the public to visit shearing and our orphan lambs, with hundreds in the nearby fields.
 Our yarn and other wool products are also available in several retail stores.